Rewatchable Sci-Fi/Fantasy TV Series

 poorly written, but superficially thrilling shows higher.
 It brought something new to the vampire genre which is no minor feat, took risks and mostly succeeded, features a

-truly horrifying first season and a strong finale, and told its story then ended without any padding.
+truly horrifying first season and a strong finale, and told its story, then ended without any padding.
+The mass of bad reviews only prove that audiences today have no taste.

 Kingdom, The (Riget)